Welcome to the MultiCare Patient Guide. We’ve bundled some of the most important information our patients need into one place.

 For MultiCare Puget Sound Region

-For MultiCare Deaconess Hospital:
+For MultiCare Deaconess Hospital write us at:

 For MultiCare Valley Hospital: